awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-cloudwatch-events-s3.md

 1. For **Event Type**, choose **Object Level Operations**\.

 1. Choose **Specific operation\(s\)**, and then choose **PutObject**\.
+**Note**
+If the object size is bigger than the Multipart threshold used in the `PutObject` operation, the AWS CloudTrail API logged will be `CompleteMultipartUpload` instead of `PutObject`\.
+See, [Multipart Upload Overview](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/mpuoverview.html) in the AWS CloudTrail User Guide\.

 1. Choose **Specific bucket\(s\) by name** and enter the bucket name you created in Step 1 \(`username-sfn-tutorial`\)\.